nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p95 -->
-The church at Jerusalem was led primarily by the **apostles**, who focused on teaching, prayer, and spiritual oversight (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="2" data-verses="42" data-lang="en" data-version="NKJV">Acts 2:42</span>, <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="6" data-verses="4" data-lang="en" data-version="NKJV">Acts 6:4</span>).
+The church at Jerusalem was led primarily by the **apostles**, who focused on teaching, prayer, and spiritual oversight (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="2" data-verses="42" data-lang="en" data-version="NKJV">Acts 2:42</span>, <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="6" data-verses="4" data-lang="en" data-version="NKJV">Acts 6:4</span>).
 As the community grew, the need for administrative structure became apparent, particularly to address practical matters like caring for widows and distributing resources.
-This led to the appointment of **deacons** (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="6" data-verses="1-7" data-lang="en" data-version="NKJV">Acts 6:1-7</span>).
+This led to the appointment of **deacons** (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="6" data-verses="1-7" data-lang="en" data-version="NKJV">Acts 6:1-7</span>).
 These individuals, chosen for their spiritual maturity and good reputation, handled practical ministries to allow the apostles to focus on their spiritual responsibilities.
 Over time, **elders** also emerged as leaders in the Jerusalem church.
 For instance, during the Jerusalem Council (Acts 15), both apostles and elders were involved in decision-making, showing a collaborative leadership structure.

 <!-- p96 -->